-Because of the complexities often involved, most taxpayers facing the prospect of double taxation as the result of IR action in NZ will try to have IR engage with an affected overseas tax authority sooner rather than later.
+Because of the complexities often involved, most taxpayers facing the prospect of double taxation as the result of IR action in New Zealand will try to have IR engage with an affected overseas tax authority sooner rather than later.

-Unilateral advanced pricing agreements ("APAs") are obtained using the binding ruling regime (see 6.2 Avoiding Disputes by Means of Binding Advance Information and Ruling Requests, above).
+Unilateral advanced pricing agreements (APAs) are obtained using the binding ruling regime (see 6.2 Avoiding Disputes by Means of Binding Advance Information and Ruling Requests).
 Bilateral APAs are issued following the relevant DTA’s MAP article.
 IR increasingly favours APAs for businesses dealing in intangibles, where the correct tax treatment could otherwise be contested.

 Outside these areas, APAs and binding rulings mitigate the need for complex and expensive tax litigation.
 However, practical barriers to these processes mean taxpayers continue to take positions without assurance.

-Apart from professional fees, there are no administrative or filing costs involved in pursuing a tax dispute as outlined under 3 Administrative Litigation, above.
+Apart from professional fees, there are no administrative or filing costs involved in pursuing a tax dispute as outlined in 3 Administrative Litigation.

 The administrative and filing costs for the TRA are outlined in its regulations.
 At the time of writing, the cost of filing an initiating document was NZD410.